hyperledger/aries-rfcs/features/0434-outofband/README.md

 ##### Reusing Connections

-If an out-of-band invitation has a public DID in the `service` block, and the _receiver_ determines it has previously established a connection with that public DID, the receiver **SHOULD** send its response on the established connection.
-It is expected that the provided `handshake_protocols` will have a message type that allows the receiver to reuse an existing connection.
+If an out-of-band invitation has a public DID in the `service` block, and the _receiver_ determines it has previously established a connection with that public DID, the receiver **MAY** send its response on the established connection.
+See [Reuse Messages](#reuse-messages) for details.

 ##### Receiver Error Handling